 On March 18th, 2010 I participated on a panel discussion for the Cruise Lines International Association's Inc. (CLIA) Exhaust Gas Scrubber (EGS) Workshop in Miami, Fl.
-The workshop was professionally managed by BMT Designers & Planners, a navycruise ship architecture and marine engineering firm.
+The workshop was professionally managed by BMT Designers & Planners, a navy architecture and marine engineering firm.
 The panel was comprised of potential marine exhaust gas scrubber vendors.
 The intent of the workshop was to provide information to cruise line participants to assess the maturity of the industry and the likelihood that exhaust gas cleaning systems will be a feasible response to the challenges of changes in regulations.

 The industry is evaluating alternatives for meeting upcoming SOx emission limits under Annex VI of Marpol 73/78.
 The SOx emission limits will require ships to achieve at least a SOx reduction equivalent to 0.1% sulfur fuel by 2015.
 This requirement can be met by using more expensive, low sulfur fuel, or by scrubbing the exhaust gas stream.
 The rules essentially require > 97% SOx removal assuming 3.5% sulfur fuel.
 The International Maritime Organization (IMO) has issued Guidelines for Exhaust Gas Cleaning Systems, Annex 4, Resolution MEPC.170(57), adopted April 4th, 2008 to specify the requirements for testing, survey certification, and verification of exhaust gas cleaning (EGS) systems to ensure compliance with Annex VI.